frc3512/Robot-2020/README.md

 in-source Doxygen comments.
 The results are placed in a `docs/html` folder with an `index.html` page as the root.

-### GNU debugger (GDB)
+### Debugger

-* `./buildscripts/gdb_test.py`
+* `./buildscripts/debug_test.py`

 This runs a debug build of the tests in GDB.
-Once the build completes and GDB's prompt appears, enter `run` to start the robot program.
+Once the build completes and the debugger's prompt appears, enter `run` to start the robot program.
 It may take a while due to the debugger having to load a lot of symbols.
 If the robot code crashes, enter `bt` to get a backtrace.

-* `./buildscripts/gdb_simulate.py`
+* `./buildscripts/debug_simulation.py`

-This runs a debug desktop build of the robot code and simulation GUI in GDB.
+This runs a debug desktop build of the robot code and simulation GUI in a debugger.

 * `./buildscripts/gdb-test-ci.sh`